gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ### <a name="full-credentials"></a> S3A Full-Credential Delegation Tokens

-Full Credential Delegation Tokens contain the full AWS login details (access key and secret key) needed to access a bucket.
+Full Credential Delegation Tokens tokens contain the full AWS login details (access key and secret key) needed to access a bucket.

 They never expire, so are the equivalent of storing the AWS account credentials in a Hadoop, Hive, Spark configuration or similar.

-The differences are:
+They differences are:

 1. They are automatically passed from the client/user to the application.
 A remote application can use them to access data on behalf of the user.